xrrhythmsuk/xruk-player/assets/tunes/jericho.md

 **History:** Commissioned in late 2022, introduced nationally in April 2023

-The original spiritual is based on a Bible story where the besieged city of Jericho's walls miraculously collapsed when the Israelites (led by Joshua) blew trumpets
+The original spiritual is based on a Bible story where the besieged city of Jericho’s walls miraculously collapse when the Israelites (led by Joshua) blow trumpets

 ## Difficulty